The $\nu_{R}$-philic scalar dark matter: Viability as a DM candidate

-We are mainly concerned with two constraints: (i) large $y$ and $m_{\phi}$ may render the lifetime of $\phi$ too short; and (ii) large $y$ may bring $\phi$ into thermal equilibrium and, in the absence of freeze-out suppression, may potentially lead to an overproduction of $\Omega_{\phi}h^{2}$.
+(ii) large $y$ may bring $\phi$ into thermal equilibrium and, in the absence of freeze-out suppression, may potentially lead to an overproduction of $\Omega_{\phi}h^{2}$;

+(iii) small $m_{\phi}$ leads to a long free-streaming length at the epoch of structure formation and thus can be constrained by Lyman-$\alpha$ observations.

 For constraint (i), we include the dominant decay widths calculated in Sec.~\ref{subsec:Lifetime} and compare the obtained lifetime with the age of the universe, $\tau_{{\rm univ}}\approx4.35\times10^{17}\ \text{s}$ ($13.79\times10^{9}$ yr).
 This is presented in Fig.~\ref{fig:para-space}, where the darkest gray region corresponds to $\tau_{\phi}<\tau_{{\rm univ}}$.
 One should note, however, that this is only a conservative theoretical bound.
 When being confronted with observational data, $\tau_{\phi}$ actually needs to be much larger than $\tau_{{\rm univ}}$.
 The specific bounds depend on whether $\phi$ decays to invisible radiations (e.g.~$\nu_{L}$) or electromagnetic channels (e.g.~$e^{\pm}$, $\mu^{\pm}$, $\tau^{\pm}$, $\gamma$).
 For the former, the latest bound is $\tau_{\phi}^{-1}<6.3\times10^{-3}\ \text{Gyr}^{-1}$~\cite{Poulin:2016nat}, corresponding to $\tau_{\phi}>11.5\ \tau_{{\rm univ}}$, which is shown in Fig.~\ref{fig:para-space} as the lighter gray region.
 For the latter, the bounds depend on the ionization efficiency of the decay~\cite{Zhang:2007zzh}.
 For instance, $\nu_{L}$ from $\phi$ decay or from the subsequent decay of $\mu^{\pm}$ and $\tau^{\pm}$ cannot contribute to the ionization energy.
-If the decay energy is fully converted to the ionization energy, then the decay width $\Gamma_{\phi\to\text{em}}$ should be below $10^{-25}\ \text{s}^{-1}$~\cite{Poulin:2016anj}.
-We apply this bound to the partial decay width of $\phi\to2\ell$ and present it in Fig.~\ref{fig:para-space} as the lightest gray region.
+If the decay energy is fully converted to the ionization energy, then the decay width should be below $10^{-25}\ \text{s}^{-1}$~\cite{Poulin:2016anj}.
+In our model, the total decay width of $\phi$ consists of contributions from $\phi\to2\nu_{L}$ and $\phi\to2\ell$.
+Only the latter causes effective energy injection into the electromagnetic sector.
+Hence the $10^{-25}\ \text{s}^{-1}$ bound should be applied only to $\Gamma_{\phi\to2\ell}$.
+We present this bound in Fig.~\ref{fig:para-space} as the lightest gray region.

 For constraint (ii), since the dominant processes for $\phi$ production is efficient only at temperatures above the electroweak scale while the decay is significant only at a time scale much larger than $\tau_{{\rm univ}}$, we assume that $n_{\phi}a^{3}$ remains constant during the period from $T\sim{\cal O}(10^{2})$ GeV to today.
 Note that the maximum of $n_{\phi}a^{3}$ is $n_{\phi}^{{\rm eq}}a^{3}=\frac{\zeta(3)}{\pi^{2}}T^{3}a^{3}$ according to Eq.~\eqref{eq:n-eq}.
 The corresponding maximal value of $n_{\phi}$ today then implies a lower bound on $m_{\phi}$ according to Eq.~\eqref{eq:-14}.
 This bound is given by Eq.~\eqref{eq:th-bound} and indicated as the thermal bound in Fig.~\ref{fig:para-space}.